crcn/paperclip.js/README.md

 #### Highlights

 - Runs on any platform (web, mobile, NodeJS)
 - Super fast.
-Uses native browser APIs such as `cloneNode()` for super fast rendering.
+Uses native browser APIs such as `cloneNode()` for rendering.
 - Supports any rendering engine (WebGL, Canvas, SVG, custom).
 - Supports inline JavaScript
 - Works with old browsers (IE 8+)